Fyd-Hssn/Robinhood_Helper_Tool/README.md

 2. Setup
 ## 1. Introduction
 Robinhood Helper Tool was initially created to track accumulated returns from options over the lifetime of a Robinhood Brokerage Account.
 There are additional quality of life features outlined below that are built into the tool to help users concisely see certain data.
-The underlying functionality of this tool

 ### List of Features
 - ***Options Return Tracker***